devasur/devasur.github.io/panoslider/README.md

 You need to host the HTML page and required javascript files in your server.
 You may download these file [here https://github.com/devasur/devasur.github.io/tree/master/panoslider]

 You also will need a Maps API key.
 You can create it free of charge at [Google Maps API console https://developers.google.com/maps/documentation/embed/get-api-key].
+If you already have a Maps API key that is valid for your domain you could use it too.

 ## Customization